 Error message dialog boxes usually have title bar text containing the application or process name that generated the error.
-You may sometimes come across a situation where an error message dialog appearing with no text in the title bar, leaving the user to guess which program caused the error.
+However, you may sometimes encounter a pop-up window with no text in the title bar, making you guess which program has caused the error.

 Using Process Explorer – “Find Windows’ Process” button

-Process Explorer automatically highlights the Process name that owns the target Window.
+Process Explorer will select the corresponding Process name in the list.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit

 8 thoughts on “How to Find Which Program Owns an Error Message Window”

 Oh, yeah.
 The lovely Process Explorer, of course.
 This freeware system program is certainly #1 in its class.

 By the way, Process Explorer is not the only program that can do it.
 Spy++, a component of Visual C++ can also do this.